turingschool/front-end-curriculum/lessons/module-1/js-dot-bracket-notation.md

 * Determine appropriate use cases for each notation
 * Apply our knowledge of each notation to gain a deeper understanding about a familiar concept

-## Pre-Work
-Watch the first 7 minutes of [this video](https://www.youtube.com/watch?v=DJ0deyVQZPw) about dot and bracket notation.
-If you want to watch the whole thing, go ahead!
-Just know that it covers some Mod 2 concepts that may be a little intimidating at this point :)

 ## Vocabulary